novastream/Modern-Theme/README.md

 # Modern Theme
-Modern theme for EspoCRM 7.x (Both side and top menu supported)
+Modern theme for EspoCRM 8.x (Both side and top menu supported)

 This theme replaces the Hub Inspired Theme

+# Before reporting a issue
+- Make sure you've cleared Espos cache by running: php clear_cache.php or by clicking clear cache within the administration area
+- Logout and login again
+- Press CTRL + F5 to reload browser cache

+**Please do not hijack issues and please respect the closed issues**

 # Whats changed?
 - Only css is changed, no templates no javascript